Guidance

 • place of birth

-The BRP also includes the conditions of leave, such as whether the individual has any right to work or access public funds.
+The BRP also includes the conditions of leave, but can not be used to establish whether the individual has any right to work, such checks must be conducted using the view and prove service.

-The BRP uses biometric technology to lock the holder into a single identity.
-When an individual makes an application for a BRP, they must, in most circumstances, submit biometric information in the form of a digitalised facial image and 10 dry electronic finger scans.
-A child under 5 years old will not be required to submit finger scans.
+The BRP used biometric technology to lock the holder into a single identity.
+When an individual applied for a BRP, they usually submitted biometric information in the form of a digitalised facial image and 10 dry electronic finger scans.
+Children under 5 years old were not required to submit finger scans.
+This information was stored on the immigration and asylum biometric information system (IABS) held by the immigration fingerprint bureau (IFB), and may still be retained in line with the Retention and usage of biometric information guidance.

 • allow the Home Office to strengthen border control and lower the risk of unauthorised entry to the UK